Admiralty House, Bermuda: Closure

-In 1822, St. John's Hill was renamed "Clarence Hill", commemorating Admiral of the Fleet, Prince William, the Duke of Clarence (later King William IV), and remained Admiralty House 'til 1956, after which it was transferred to the local government for use by the Headquarters of the Bermuda Local Forces, part of the Bermuda Garrison of the British Army, which oversaw the Bermuda Militia Artillery and the Bermuda Rifles (but was subsidiary to the Command Headquarters at Prospect Camp in Devonshire).
+In 1822, St. John's Hill was renamed "Clarence Hill", commemorating Admiral of the Fleet, Prince William, the Duke of Clarence (later King William IV), and remained Admiralty House until 1956, when it finally closed.
+During the interim, the Commander-in-Chief based there saw his station expand from the North America Station to the North America and West Indies Station with the absorption of the Newfoundland Station and the Jamaica Station, and to the America and West Indies Station in 1926, when it absorbed the geographic areas of the former South East Coast of America Station and the Pacific Station.
+Alliance with the United States of America in the Second World War, and subsequently in the North Atlantic Treaty Organization would see the United States Navy taking preeminence in the western North Atlantic with Bermuda's dockyard reduced to a base (without facilities to repair or refit ships) in 1951, and the role of the Commander-in-Chief on the station being abolished in 1956, leaving no requirement for an Admiralty House.

 Civil use

-After the two units amalgamated in 1965 to form the Bermuda Regiment, it housed one of the regiment's rifle companies until the early-1970s, when all sub-units of the regiment were collected at Warwick Camp.
 The Bermuda Government then used Admiralty House as a barracks for the Bermuda Police Service (the first constables housed there were originally caretakers).
+After the Bermuda Militia Artillery and the Bermuda Rifles amalgamated in 1965 to form the Bermuda Regiment (now the Royal Bermuda Regiment), it housed one of the regiment's rifle companies until the early-1970s, when all sub-units of the regiment were collected at Warwick Camp.
 In 1973, the property was adapted for the rehabilitation of drug addicts by The Group, a charity with wide backing.
 Although the grounds are still generally referred to as Admiralty House, the Admiralty House itself was deemed unsafe, and uneconomical to repair, and was deliberately burnt down on 24 January 1974.
 Later that year, the Government of Bermuda's Department of Education began planning to redevelop the Admiralty House grounds as a unified campus for the Bermuda College.
 This was to include the college Department of Hotel Technology's hotel training school, a working hotel where students could gain practical experience.
 Although the foreshore and the eastern slope of Clarence Hill were to be designated a botanical and biological preserve, the campus plan was protested by the Admiralty House Park Association, which included local residents, and by the organisations already based on the property.
 The protests were ultimately successful as the hotel training school, originally titled Stonington Beach, was instead placed on the South Shore in Paget (the main campus of the college was situated separately at the former Prospect Camp, until moving to the same site in Paget in the 1990s).
-Admiralty House was designated a public park in 1986.